AirSculpt Technologies (AIRS)

 Yogi Jashnani, Chief Executive Officer

-Mr. Jashnani has served as Chief Executive Officer of AirSculpt Technologies since January 7, 2025.
-He brings over 20 years of experience in the aesthetics, retail, and finance industries.
-Prior to his current role, he was Chief Revenue Officer for Sky Zone and served as Chief Commercial Officer of Ideal Image from 2019 through 2023.
-His background also includes holding the position of SVP, Marketing, Insights and Analytics at Advance Auto Parts from 2017 through 2019, and he was previously a Vice President at Capital One.
+Mr. Jashnani has served as Chief Executive Officer since January 7, 2025.
+He has over 20 years of experience in the aesthetics, retail, and finance industries.
+Prior to joining AirSculpt Technologies, he was Chief Revenue Officer for Sky Zone.
+From 2019 through 2023, he served as Chief Commercial Officer of Ideal Image.
+Earlier, from fiscal 2017 through 2019, he was SVP, Marketing, Insights and Analytics of Advance Auto Parts, and before that, Vice President at Capital One.

 Nicole Soler, Chief Sales Officer